tuanphung/SmartTableView/README.md

 Is it boring?
 And how to deal with multiple cell types in one TableView?

 You're smart so you need to find a smart way to do it.<br />
 LazyTableView is for you, it simply the way to render model on UITableViewCell.
-Already support displayingdifferent cell types automatically.
+Already support displaying different cell types automatically.

 ## Why LazyTableView?
 ### Traditional way